SelmanDemiray/Maple_Chat/README.md

 Open Source AI Chat
-Open Source AI Chat is an extensible, high-performance platform designed for AI-driven conversations and multimodal interactions.
-It supports a variety of AI models for text, image, audio, and code generation, offering flexibility and scalability.
-The project is optimized for easy deployment using Docker Compose and supports GPU acceleration for high-performance usage.
+Open Source AI Chat is a powerful, extensible, and easy-to-deploy platform for AI-driven conversations and multimodal interactions.
+It supports a variety of AI models for text, image, audio, and code generation.
+The project is designed to be highly customizable and scalable, with Docker Compose for easy deployment and GPU support for high-performance usage.

 🚀 Features

 🌟 Multimodal AI Model Support
 Text Generation: GPT-style models (e.g., GPT-3, Vicuna).
-Image Generation: Powered by models like Stable Diffusion and DALL·E.
+Image Generation: Stable Diffusion, DALL·E.
-Audio Generation: Includes speech-to-text and text-to-speech functionality.
+Audio Generation: Speech-to-text, text-to-speech.
-Code Generation: Leverage Codex for programming assistance.
+Code Generation: Codex for programming assistance.
-Seamlessly switch between models based on specific tasks.
+Easily switch between models based on tasks.

 🌐 Web Search Integration
-Real-Time Search: Enhance model responses with live data from the DuckDuckGo API.
+Enrich AI model responses with real-time web search using the DuckDuckGo API.
-Dynamic Enablement: Toggle search functionality based on your needs.
+Provides more accurate and context-rich answers.
+Search can be dynamically enabled or disabled.

 ⚡ GPU/CPU Support
-GPU Acceleration: Full support for NVIDIA CUDA.
+Full GPU acceleration using NVIDIA CUDA.
-Apple MPS Support: Optimized for Apple devices (Metal Performance Shaders).
+Optimized for Apple MPS (Metal Performance Shaders) for macOS.
-Fallback to CPU: Automatically switches to CPU if GPU is unavailable.
+Automatically falls back to CPU if GPU is unavailable.

 🔧 Dynamic Model Management
-Runtime Model Switching: Change models without rebuilding the container.
+Switch models dynamically at runtime without rebuilding the container.
-Environment Variables: Easily configure model settings via environment variables (MODEL_NAME, etc.).
+Control model configurations via environment variables (MODEL_NAME).

 🔐 API Key Authentication
-Secure your endpoints with API and secret keys.
+Secure API endpoints with API keys and Secret Keys.
-Customizable Rate Limits: Control access with flexible API rate limits.
+Control access with customizable API rate limits.

 ⚙️ Easy Deployment with Docker Compose
+Simplified local setup and production deployment.
-One-Command Setup: Deploy both frontend (Nginx UI) and backend (FastAPI with AI models) services in a single step.
+Frontend (Nginx UI) and Backend (FastAPI with AI models) are set up with a single command.
-GPU Support: Docker integration for NVIDIA GPU acceleration.
+GPU support with nvidia-docker support.
-Health Monitoring: Built-in checks for both frontend and backend services.
+Built-in health checks for monitoring service status.

 🖥️ Frontend Integration
-Basic Web UI: Frontend powered by Nginx, serving a simple interface.
+Basic Nginx-based frontend serving a simple web UI.
-Customizable: Replace the UI with your preferred frontend framework (React, Vue, etc.).
+Can be replaced with any custom frontend (React, Vue, etc.).
+Static files (index.html, nginx.conf) are easily customizable.

 🏥 Health Monitoring
-Automated Health Checks: Monitors both backend (AI models) and frontend (Nginx) services.
-Status Reporting: Provides clear insights into service health.
+Automatic health checks for both frontend and backend.
+Backend checks model loading and inference status.
+Frontend ensures Nginx serves the UI correctly.

 🛠️ Installation
 Prerequisites
-Make sure you have the following installed:
+Before you begin, make sure you have the following software installed:

 Docker: Install Docker
 Docker Compose: Install Docker Compose
 NVIDIA Drivers (for GPU support): Install NVIDIA Drivers Setup Instructions

-Clone the Repository
+1. Clone the Repository
-bash

 Copy code
 git clone https://github.com/yourusername/open-source-ai-chat.git
 cd open-source-ai-chat

-Configure Environment Variables Create a .env file in the root of the project with the following configuration.
-Adjust values as necessary: bash
+2. Configure Environment Variables
+Create a .env file in the root of the project with the following content.
+Adjust the values as needed:

 Copy code
 # API Configuration
 API_KEY=your_api_key_here
 SECRET_KEY=your_secret_key_here
-MODEL_NAME=lmsys/vicuna-7b-v1.5  # Choose your model
+MODEL_NAME=lmsys/vicuna-7b-v1.5  # Choose your desired model
-MAX_TOKENS=1000  # Max tokens per request
-USE_GPU=true  # Set to 'true' for GPU support
+MAX_TOKENS=1000  # Max tokens for each request USE_GPU=true  # Set to true if you want GPU support

 # Server Configuration
 HOST=0.0.0.0
 PORT=8007

 # Web Search (Optional)
-USE_WEB_SEARCH=true  # Enable DuckDuckGo search
+USE_WEB_SEARCH=true  # Enable web search using DuckDuckGo API

-Build and Run the Application Run the following command to build and launch the application using Docker Compose: bash
+3. Build and Run the Application
+Run the following command to build and start the application using Docker Compose:

 Copy code
 docker-compose up --build
 This will:

-Build and start the backend service (FastAPI with AI models).
+Build the backend service (FastAPI with AI models).
 Start the frontend service (Nginx serving the web UI).
 Expose the backend API on port 8007 and the frontend UI on port 8080.
 🔧 Docker Compose Configuration
-The docker-compose.yml file defines two services: backend (AI service) and frontend (Nginx UI).
-GPU support is enabled, and health checks are configured for both services.
+The docker-compose.yml file defines two main services: backend (AI service) and frontend (Nginx UI).
+The configuration includes GPU support and health checks for both services.

-yaml
 Copy code
 version: '3.8'